Department of Elementary and Secondary Education Logo

 • Managing personnel and resources strategically

-• The #1 reason new MA educators of color cited for leaving the profession in 2018 was administrative leadership.
+• Over the past five years, the #1 reason new MA educators of color cited for leaving the profession was administrative leadership.
 Principals are positioned to shape strong, relationship-based, supportive school cultures that affirm and celebrate the identities of educators of color.
 This work begins on a personal or adaptive level, with leaders learning about the many ways racism can show up in schools and in their own mindsets and actions, adopting ongoing, adaptive personal and professional reflection, and taking concrete steps toward equitable action.
 The DESE model Principal Induction and Mentoring Handbook supports this adaptive work and its connection to school practices and policies.

 Alicia Thomas is a former InSPIRED Fellow, Principal and Teacher Advisory Cabinet member, and educator in Holyoke.